GuilhermeAsura/GuilhermeAsura/README.md

 ---

-## ⚙️👨‍💻 Mechatronics Engineer Student | Researcher in Embedded Systems, AI & Robotics
+## ⚙️👨‍💻 Mechatronics Engineer Student | Embedded Systems, AI & Robotics

 As a Mechatronics Engineer Student at Federal University of Uberlândia my focus is on embedded systems, artificial intelligence and robotics.
 My work current is on merging cutting-edge technologies like deep learning and IoT with hands-on engineering to solve complex challenges—whether optimizing robotic algorithms or designing firmware telemetry systems.
 For me, engineering is about turning theoretical concepts into tangible innovations that push boundaries.